“Fragile” is a word I’ve found myself mulling over lately. The COVID-19 pandemic has exposed fragility in all its forms with raw candor.

 Melissa Fifield, our new head of CSR, will likely share some of her thoughts very soon.
 But for now, know that our thinking boils down to this: to successfully grow a business and transform it for the coming decades and beyond, sustainability and social responsibility must play a central role.

 The vision and work of our CSR team, and the policies they shape, are foundational pieces for us as we adapt to a changing world.
-And to be clear, this is smart business: More than 80% of Millennials say it’s important the brands they buy from share their values.
+And to be clear, this is smart business: More than 80 percent of Millennials say it’s important the brands they buy from share their values.
 We believe every individual and business has a role to play in creating a sustainable economic recovery.

 What “Positive Banking” Means to Us